carter-rocksforth/eigenfaces/README.md

 # eigenfaces
-A tutorial on using Singular Value Decomposition for Eigenface Generation
+A tutorial on using singular value decomposition (SVD) for eigenface generation.